Quotes About Toxic Masculinity: Redefining Harmful Views On Masculinity

 Brené Brown, in her book Daring Greatly, said this of toxic masculinity: “When looking at the attributes associated with masculinity in the U.S., the same researchers identified the following: winning, emotional control, risk-taking, violence, dominance, playboy, self-reliance, primacy at work, power over women, disdain for homosexuality, and pursuit of status.”

 Of course, toxic masculinity is a controversial topic.
 Some believe it is simply a nonsense term created to hold men down and assert women’s position as better human beings.
-Then some believe that it does not do enough to deconstruct gender roles and that more needs to do.
+Then, some believe that it does not do enough to deconstruct gender roles and that more needs to be done.

 Hope